piotrmurach/benchmark-trend/README.md

 ## Why?

 Tests provide safety net that ensures your code works correctly.
 What you don't know is how fast your code is!
 How does it scale with different input sizes?
-Your code may have computational complexity that doens't scale with large workloads.
+Your code may have computational complexity that doesn't scale with large workloads.
 It would be good to know before your application goes into production, wouldn't it?

 **Benchmark::Trend** will allow you to uncover performance bugs or confirm that a Ruby code performance scales as expected.